 Undergraduate Clinic Assistants Fall 2018 – Spring 2019

 The Clinic is staffed by advanced graduate students in the clinical psychology doctoral training program, supervised by Ph.D. level clinical psychologists.
 Each new client is assigned a therapist with whom they will work during their treatment at the Psychological Clinic.

 Supervisors include Ph.D. level psychologists who are currently full-time faculty or who work as therapists in the community.
 Current and recent supervisors are listed below.

-More information about faculty supervisors can be found on the psychology site.
+More information about faculty supervisors can be found on the website for Clinical Faculty.